Payum/Payum/Resources/doc/how_payment_done_action_could_look_like.md

-How payment dome action could look like?
+How payment done action could look like?
 ========================================

 We assume you already know how to prepare payment details and how to capture them.
 The last thing in this store what to do after?
-This chapter should answer this question.
+This chapter should cover these questions.

-Well, let's assume you created capture token this way:
+Well, let's assume you created capture token this way while preparing payment:

 ```php
 <?php